pags/engine.js/docs/index.md

 Wrangling asycnhronous data can be the hardest part of writing a complex app.
 Most frameworks simply provide a specific component lifecycle function (like `componentDidMount`) as a big blank canvas for you to shoot yourself in the foot with.

 engine.js introduces the concept of a _data pipeline_.
-With a clear declarative syntax, you can define which pieces of data your component needs in blocks of series of parallel.
+With a clear declarative syntax, you can define which pieces of data your component needs in blocks of series or parallel.
 When a block within your pipeline changes, engine.js will automatically reprocess the pipeline from that point onward, giving each downstream block a chance to react to upstream changes.

 # Great.
 What does the code look like?